-In this thesis we have presented a formal model of computation for real-time embedded systems.
+We have presented a formal model of computation for embedded systems.
 PRES+ is a model based on Petri nets with a well-defined semantics.
 It has been extended in order to capture essential characteristics of real-time embedded systems: tokens carry information and transitions perform transformation of data when fired; timing is explicitly included by associating lower and upper limits to the duration of activities related to transitions; both sequential and concurrent activities may be easily expressed; PRES+ supports the concept of hierarchy.

-Several examples, including an industrial application, have been studied in order to demonstrate the applicability of our modeling technique to different systems.
+A military industry application has been studied in order to demonstrate the applicability of our modeling technique to different systems.

-We have proposed an approach to the formal verification of real-time embedded systems represented in PRES+.
+We have proposed an approach to the formal verification of systems represented in PRES+.
 We make use of model checking to prove whether certain properties, expressed as CTL and TCTL formulas, hold with respect to the system model.
 We have introduced a systematic procedure to translate PRES+ models into timed automata so that it is possible to use existing model checking tools.

-Two strategies have been addressed in this thesis in order to reduce the complexity of the verification process.
+Two strategies have been addressed in order to reduce the complexity of the verification process.
 First, we apply transformations to the initial system model, aiming at simplifying it, still preserving the properties under consideration.
-This is a transformational approach that tries to reduce the model, and therefore improve the efficiency of verification, by using correctness-preserving transformations.
-Thus if the simpler model is proved correct, the initial one is guaranteed to be correct.
+This is a transformational approach that tries to reduce the model, and therefore improve the efficiency of verification, by using correctnesspreserving transformations.
+Thus if the simpler model is correct, the initial one is guaranteed to be correct.

 Second, we have shown that verification complexity can further be reduced by improving the translation procedure from PRES+ into automata.
-We have proposed an algorithm that extracts the sequential behavior of the net by clustering transitions.
+We proposed an algorithm that extracts the sequential behavior of the net by clustering transitions.
 Thus we obtain one automaton with one clock per cluster, instead of one automaton with one clock per transition.
 Moreover, experimental results have shown that by combining the clustering strategy and the transformational approach the efficiency of verification is improved considerably.